tanvirtin/tinexplorer/README.md

 # Tinexplorer
-Maps a filesystem into a GraphQL API
+Map a filesystem into a GraphQL API